aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 Prerequisites
 *************

 To be able to use OpenSearch and its Javascript client together we'll create an OpenSearch cluster and set up an empty NodeJS project.
 Feel free to skip this section if you're only interested in the code samples.
-The final demo project can be also found in a `GitHub repository <https://github.com/aiven/todo>`_.
+The final demo project can be cloned from `GitHub repository <https://github.com/aiven/demo-open-search-node-js>`_.

 Create an OpenSearch cluster
 ----------------------------